2023 Guayas earthquake: Guayas

-In Guayaquil, 46 buildings and houses were damaged, glass was broken, some walls collapsed, and stores were closed across the city.
+In Guayaquil, 6 buildings collapsed and 73 buildings and houses were damaged, glass was broken, some walls collapsed, and stores were closed across the city.
 Power outages affected the city, with the northern and southern sectors had no electricity for as long as seven hours, while in some other areas, electricity was restored after 30 minutes.
 Three vehicle tunnels in the city were also closed, and one person was injured.
 One person died in Naranjal.
 On Puná Island, one of the closest areas to the epicenter, 10 houses collapsed.

 Azuay

 Two people died in Cuenca, the provincial capital, including one person killed when a house façade collapsed onto a car; another two were injured.
 Two houses were destroyed and another four were damaged in the province.

 Peru

 In Tumbes, close to Peru's border with Ecuador, a four-year-old girl was killed when the roof of a house fell, while a teenager was killed after a house collapsed.
-Another child was injured, and some were also affected landslides.
-Five houses collapsed, and 38 houses, two health facilities and four schools were damaged in the region's three provinces.
-Thirty-three people were left homeless and another 102 were affected.
+Another child was injured, and some others due to landslides.
+Six houses collapsed, and 46 houses, two health facilities and 12 schools were damaged in the region's three provinces.
+Thirty-nine people were left homeless and another 101 were affected.